 Can a new router increase internet speed?

 It could help with providing a more stable connection.
-A new route can’t affect the signal coming into your home, but it could have the capacity to improve the wifi’s reach by emitting a stronger signal to those previous dead spots around the home.
+While a new router can’t affect the signal coming into your home, it could have the capacity to improve the Wi-Fi’s reach by emitting a stronger signal to those previous dead spots around the home.

-There are a few limitations.
-A wifi booster is governed by the speed of the internet connection coming into the property, the distance you set it up from the router and the demands placed on wifi from your household.
+However, there are a few limitations.
+A Wi-Fi booster is governed by the speed of the internet connection coming into the property, the distance you set it up from the router and the demands placed on Wi-Fi from your household.

-Wifi speeds have increased in recent years, and will continue to as we move forward.
+Wi-Fi speeds have increased in recent years, and will continue to as technology advances.

-What constitutes a good speed depends on what you want to use the internet for.
-If it’s just for browsing the web and checking emails then speeds even as low as 1-5mbps can suffice.
+What constitutes a good speed depends on what you’re using the internet for.
+If it’s just for casually browsing the web and checking emails, a basic standard speed package with maximum speeds of 17Mbps should suffice.

-But if you want to stream movies and play games, then you’ll soon grow weary of a slow connection and want something a bit faster.
+But if you want to stream movies and play games, you’ll want a faster fibre-optic connection.

-When you go beyond 200mbps you’re into super-fast range and should have more than enough speed for all your internet requirements.
+Once you go beyond 300Mbps, you’re into ultra-fast territory and should have more than enough speed for all your internet requirements.

 However, it’s also important to find out what speed your household can get, not just what speed is advertised.
 Otherwise, you could end up paying for a package you can’t make full use of.